Trying Kolkata’s Finest yet Affordable Sushi at Snack on Sushi

 The beginning

-For starters, you will be blown away if you try the Cream Cheese for 375 INR.
-They serve 4 pieces of dim sum in a bamboo basket that is filled with cream cheese and melts in your mouth instantly.
+For starters, you will be blown away by the Cream Cheese at 375 INR.
+They serve 4 pieces of dim sum in a bamboo basket filled with cream cheese that melts in your mouth instantly.

 Don’t forget to add the chili oil and garlic sauce that they serve along with it.
 While it enhances the taste, I’d recommend you have one piece without adding any additional flavors.
 Trust me, the whiter the better!